FRBNY-DSGE/DSGE.jl/docs/src/julia_forecasting.md

 and computing shock decompositions (exercises that allow us to account for the evolution of observed variables in terms of their driving forces).

-With our most recent model, which is available in DSGE.jl*, we can compute all the full-distribution forecast outputs in approximately fifteen minutes.
+With our most recent model, which is available in DSGE.jl, we can compute all the full-distribution forecast outputs in approximately fifteen minutes.
 In comparison, the same computations in MATLAB typically take about seventy minutes.
 As a result, we can experiment with different options and correct